0xAX/asm/content/asm_6.md

         EXIT_CODE equ 0
         ;; Maximum number of elements in a vector MAX_ELEMS equ 100
-        ;; Size of buffer that we will use to read vectors BUFFER_SIZE equ 1024
+        ;; Size of the buffer that we will use to read vectors BUFFER_SIZE equ 1024
         ;; Prompt for the first vector
         FIRST_INPUT_MSG: db "Input first vector: "